 - slide 1 of 6

 School bullying is nothing new; since schools have existed, so have students who terrorize others in a multitude of ways.
-But dealing with bullying in schools isn't always simple; a time-out, detention or parent/teacher conference may not address underlying issues that will cause the abuse to happen again.
+But dealing with bullying in schools isn't always simple.
+A time-out, detention, or parent/teacher conference may not address underlying issues that allows the abuse to happen again.